dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ::: moniker range=">= aspnetcore-3.0"

-Two hosts are available: Generic Host and Web Host.
-Generic Host is recommended, and Web Host is available only for backwards compatibility.
+Two hosts are available: the Generic Host and the Web Host.
+The Generic Host is recommended, and the Web Host is available only for backwards compatibility.

 The code to create a host is in `Program.Main`: